facebookarchive/php-graph-sdk/docs/getting_started.md

 The source code includes myriad files that aren't necessary for use in a production environment.
 If you'd like to strip out everything except the core files, follow this example.

->  content: "For this example we'll assume the root of your website is `/var/html`.",
+>  For this example we'll assume the root of your website is `/var/html`.
->  type: 'info',

 After downloading the source code with the button above, extract the files in a temporary directory.